Execution by firing squad: Military significance

 The method is often the capital punishment or disciplinary means employed by military courts for crimes such as cowardice, desertion, espionage, murder, mutiny, or treason.

 If the condemned prisoner is an ex-officer who is acknowledged to have shown bravery throughout their career, they may be afforded the privilege of giving the order to fire.
-Cases of this are the executions of Marshals Michel Ney and Joachim Murat.
+Cases of this are the executions of French Marshals Michel Ney and Joachim Murat.
 As a means of insulting the condemned, however, past executions have had them shot in the back, denied blindfolds, or even tied to chairs.
 When Galeazzo Ciano, son-in-law of Benito Mussolini, and several other former fascists who voted to remove Mussolini from power were executed, they were tied to chairs facing away from their executioners.
 By some reports, Ciano managed to twist his chair around at the last second to face them, but this is unconfirmed.